 Historic Opportunity for Biodiversity in Nova Scotia

-In response to a growing biodiversity crisis, the Government of Canada has committed to protecting 17% of our landmass for biodiversity by 2020.
-To meet this ambitious target, the Government has made the largest investment in biodiversity in Canadian history – $1.3 billion.
+In response to a growing biodiversity crisis, the Government of Canada committed to protecting 17% of our landmass for biodiversity by 2020.
+To meet this ambitious target, the Government made the largest investment in biodiversity in Canadian history – $1.3 billion.
 To launch their new conservation initiative, the Government chose a few key conservation leaders across the country to deliver quick wins for Canada—significant, immediate biodiversity conservation gains.

 The Nature Trust was one of the leaders selected.
 Through this extraordinary “Nature Fund Quick Start” federal investment we had an unprecedented opportunity to advance the pace and scale of biodiversity conservation in Nova Scotia.

 Thanks to an incredible outpouring of public support, the historic Lasting Landscapes campaign surpassed its targets.

 In all, we were able to leverage over $5 million to protect 3,200 acres of high priority lands, advancing our signature conservation projects all across the province in less than 6 months.
 Donations to the campaign were matched at a rate of 4:1 by the Government of Canada, Nova Scotia Crown Share Land Legacy Trust, and other foundations.

 Thank you to our supporters, donors, landowners and friends who helped save over 3,200 acres of land, over 17 conservation sites, within just a few months!